neurobagel/documentation/docs/infrastructure.md

 The `neurobagel/recipes` repo contains a helper script [`add_data_to_graph.sh`](https://github.com/neurobagel/recipes/blob/main/scripts/add_data_to_graph.sh) in the `scripts` subdirectory for automatically uploading all JSONLD and/or TTL files (i.e., graph-ready data) in a directory to a specific graph database, with the option to clear the existing data in the database first.
-In the context of Neurobagel, each `.jsonld` file is expected to correspond to a single **dataset**.
+In the context of Neurobagel, each `.jsonld` file is expected to correspond to a single dataset.

 To view all the command line arguments for add_data_to_graph.sh:
 ```bash